-After President Nixon’s 1972 visit to China, and the inevitable buzz it created in the press, Andy Warhol was inspired to create a series of prints that would immortalize the image of the Chinese leader, Mao Zedong.
-Warhol could see a blurry mirror image of US media to Chinese propaganda.
-There were parallels between the cult like following in the West to movie stars and Mao Zedong in the East.
-Seeing these in a strange likeness, Warhol produced his Mao series in a fashion reminiscent of his portraits of American celebrities like Marilyn Monroe and Elvis Presley.
-These color charged screen prints of Mao were further set apart by the layers of graffiti-like scribbles that were screened on separately, transforming Mao into a world wide pop icon.
+After President Richard Nixon’s 1972 visit to China and the unavoidable buzz it created in the press, Andy Warhol was inspired to create the Mao complete portfolio.
+Many worried that this series of prints would wrongfully immortalize the image of the contentious Chinese leader, Mao Zedong.
+However, Warhol saw the iconic image as a blurry mirror between U.S. media and Chinese propaganda.
+There were parallels between the cult-like following of Hollywood stars in the West and Mao Zedong in the East.
+Thus, Warhol produced his Mao series in a fashion reminiscent of his portraits of American celebrities like Marilyn Monroe and Elvis Presley.
+These colorful screenprints of Mao were further set apart by the layers of graffiti-like scribbles that were screened on separately, transforming Chairman Mao into a worldwide pop icon.

 Andy Warhol was greatly interested in politics, as is evident in a large portion of his work.
 In addition to his Mao portfolio, Warhol created prints of famous and infamous leaders such as Vladimir Lenin, John F. Kennedy and Richard Nixon.